Twilio: History

 In March 2020, Twilio announced the appointment of Steve Pugh as Chief Security Officer and Glenn Weinstein as Chief Customer Officer.

-In 2021, Twilio shut down its links to Parler due to Parler refusing to agree to monitor hate speech and insurrection on their platform.
+In 2021, Twilio shut down its links to Parler due to Parler refusing to agree to monitor hate speech and insurrection on its platform.

-On August 4, 2022, an unknown attacker accessed Twilio's internal network through an SMS phishing campaign targeting Twilio's employees.
-Twilio confirmed the breach three days later, clarifying that it affected only "a limited number" of customer accounts.
-On August 15, Signal announced that it had been affected by the breach, indicating that the 125 customers affected included at least some enterprise accounts.

 In September 2022, Twilio laid off 11% of its workforce.
-In the company announcement, former CEO Jeff Lawson claimed that the decisions (on which employees to lay off) were made through an "anti-racist/anti-oppression lens".
 The company announced an additional 17% cut in its workforce, nearly 1,500 employees, in February 2023.
 As a part of restructuring, the company also announced creation of two business units – Twilio Data & Applications and Twilio Communications.
 In December 2023, Twilio announced a decision to reduce its workforce by 5%, affecting around 300 employees, primarily within its Data and Applications division.

-Twilio is known for using platform evangelism to acquire customers.
-An early example is GroupMe, which was founded in May 2010 at the hackathon of TechCrunch Disrupt and uses Twilio's text messaging product to facilitate group chat.
-GroupMe raised $10.6 million in venture funding in January 2011.

-Following the success of TechCrunch Disrupt, seed accelerator 500 Startups (now 500 Global) announced the Twilio Fund, a $250,000 "micro-fund" to provide seed money to startups using Twilio in September 2010.

-In January 2024, Twilio founder Jeff Lawson stepped down as CEO and board member, succeeded by Khozema Shipchandler.
-Later that year in July, alleged threat actors acquired the phone numbers of over 33 million users of the company's multi-factor authentication service "Authy".
+Twilio founder Jeff Lawson stepped down as CEO and board member in January 2024 and was succeeded by Khozema Shipchandler.